NIGMS/NIGMS-Sandbox/README.md

    + :seedling: [Consensus Pathway Analysis in the Cloud](https://github.com/NIGMS/Consensus-Pathway-Analysis-in-the-Cloud) - University of Nevada Reno
    + :deciduous_tree: [DNA Methylation Sequencing Analysis with WGBS](https://github.com/NIGMS/DNA-Methylation-Sequencing-Analysis-with-WGBS) - University of Hawaii at Manoa
    + :deciduous_tree: [ATAC-Seq and Single Cell ATAC-Seq Analysis](https://github.com/NIGMS/ATAC-Seq-and-Single-Cell-ATAC-Seq-Analysis) - University of Nebraska Medical Center
-   + :deciduous_tree: [Chromatin Occupancy with Cut and Run]() - University of Nebraska Medical Center
+   + :deciduous_tree: [Chromatin Occupancy with Cut and Run](https://github.com/NIGMS/Chromatin-Occupancy) - University of Nebraska Medical Center
    + :deciduous_tree: [Integrating Multi-Omics Datasets](https://github.com/NIGMS/Integrating-Multi-Omics-Datasets) - University of North Dakota

-*After completing this learning path, you should be able to manage and analyze large genomic and omics datasets using cloud computing, perform quality control and become facile with Nextflow pipelines, conduct and interpret differential analyses, and visualize multi-omics datasets to derive biological insights.
+*After completing this learning path, you should be able to manage and analyze large genomic and omics datasets using cloud computing, perform quality control and become familiar with Nextflow pipelines, conduct and interpret differential analyses, and visualize multi-omics datasets to derive biological insights.
 You will also apply statistical methods and computational tools for genomic analysis, and retrieve and manage data from biological databases.*

 | Specs                    |      Details     |
 |--------------------------|------------------|